Description

 Define a PriceStrategy Class Hierarchy

-In Java, to apply the Strategy Pattern you define an Interface for the strategy (PriceStrategy) and then define concrete implementations of the interface, such as RegularPrice, NewRelease, and ChildrensPrice.
+In Java, to apply the Strategy Pattern you define an Interface for the strategy (PriceStrategy) and then define concrete implementations for RegularPrice, NewRelease, and ChildrensPrice.

-Python does not require an interface for the strategy, but for clarity, documentation, and type checking you can create an abstract base class (PriceStrategy) as the interface with abstract methods that subclasses must implement.
-RegularPrice, NewRelease, etc., extend PriceStrategy and implement these methods.
+Python does not require an interface for the strategy, but for clarity, documentation, and type checking you should create an abstract base class (PriceStrategy) as the interface with abstract methods.
+The subclasses must implement the abstract methods.

 from abc import ABC, abstractmethod